KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_918035789865156618_919908365172363385_transcript-fruit-changes-on-hitting-ground.html)

 **Finding:** Fruit can be affected by Anemo suction as long as it doesn't stay on the ground for too long.
 Once they have been on the ground for a certain amount of time, nothing will affect it anymore.
-You can also indefinitely keep fruit in the air with enough Anemo skills, and **even import Mondstadt fruit into Liyue**.
+You can also indefinitely keep fruit in the air with enough Anemo Skills, and **even import Mondstadt fruit into Liyue**.

 **Evidences:** [Fruit juggle](https://imgur.com/a/FKJoulw)